Timeline of the Libyan civil war (2011)

-The timeline of the First Libyan Civil War begins on 15 February 2011 and ends on 20 October 2011.
-It begins with a series of peaceful protests, similar to others of the Arab Spring, later becoming a full-scale civil war between the forces loyal to Muammar Gaddafi's government and the anti-Gaddafi forces.
+The timeline of the Libyan civil war begins on 15 February 2011 and ends on 20 October 2011.
+The conflict began with a series of peaceful protests, similar to others of the Arab Spring, later becoming a full-scale civil war between the forces loyal to Muammar Gaddafi's government and the anti-Gaddafi forces.
 The conflict can roughly be divided into two periods before and after external military intervention authorized by United Nations Security Council Resolution 1973.

 Before military intervention

 Active resistance to the government began in Benghazi on 18 February, after three days of protests.
 Security forces had killed fourteen protesters the previous day, and a funeral procession for one of those killed passed the Katiba compound, where clashes erupted.
 Demonstrators threw rocks at security forces, who used live ammunition, killing twenty-four protesters.
 Two of the policemen who had participated in the clash were caught and hanged by protesters.

 On 19 February, another funeral procession passed the Katiba compound, and were again fired on.
 Fighting broke out, and opposition forces commandeered bulldozers and tried to breach the walls of the Katiba compound, but were met with withering fire.
 Protesters also used stones and crude bombs made of tin cans stuffed with gunpowder.
 As the fighting continued, a mob attacked an army base on the outskirts of Benghazi and disarmed the soldiers.
 Among the equipment confiscated were three small tanks, which were rammed into the compound.
 The fighting stopped on 20 February, and another thirty people had been killed during the previous twenty-four hours of fighting.

 By 20 February, violent clashes also broke out in Misrata between government forces and demonstrators.
 A third funeral procession passed the compound, and under the cover of the funeral, a man named Mahdi Ziu sacrificed himself by blowing up his car loaded with propane tanks with makeshift explosives and destroying the compound's gates.
 Opposition fighters resumed their assault, bolstered by reinforcements from Bayda and Derna.
 During the final assault, forty-two people were killed.
 Libyan Interior Minister Abdul Fatah Younis showed up with a special forces squad to relieve the compound, but Younis defected to the opposition and announced safe passage for loyalists out of the city.
 Gaddafi's troops retreated after executing 130 soldiers who had refused to fire on the rebels.
 On 22 February 2011, Gaddafi mentioned China's 1989 Tiananmen Square massacre which militarily crushed the democratic movement led by students and threatened widespread killings against dissidents in an appearance on state television as the revolt against his regime consolidated its grip on the eastern half of the country and spread to the suburbs of Tripoli.
 On 23 February, after five days of fighting, rebels also drove out government forces from Misrata.
 The following day, Gaddafi loyalists attempted to retake Misrata Airport, but were driven back.
 Officers from a nearby Air Force Academy also mutinied and helped the opposition attack an adjacent military airbase, then disabled fighter jets at the base.